paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-130-national-affordable-housing.md

 ### Statutory Notes

 #### References in Text
 The United States Housing Act of 1937, referred to in par.
 (4), is act Sept.
 1, 1937, ch.
 896, as revised generally by Pub.
 L. 93–383, title II, § 201(a), Aug.
 22, 1974, 88 Stat.
-653, and amended, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
+653, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1437 of this title](./chapter-008-low-income-housing.md#section-1437) and Tables.

 Section 3(b)(11) of the United States Housing Act of 1937, referred to in par.
 (7), was classified to [section 1437a(b)(11) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1437a/b/11&num=0&edition=prelim) prior to repeal by Pub.
 L. 104–330, title V, § 501(b)(1)(D), Oct.
 26, 1996, 110 Stat.
 4041, and a new section 1437a(b)(11), defining “public housing agency plan”, was enacted by Pub.
 L. 105–276, title V, § 506(4), Oct.
 21, 1998, 112 Stat.
 2524.